Mads80/bginfo-teamviewer-id/README.md

 -----------------------------------------------------------------------------------------------------------------

-Navigate to "shell:startup".
+Navigate to "*shell:startup*".
 Create a new shortcut and add following:

 ![BgInfo TeamViewer Id Shell Startup](bginfo-tm-id-shell-startup.png)